dirkroorda/laf-fabric/docs/texts/background.rst

 `Eep Talstra Centre for Bible and Computing (ETCBC), VU University
 <http://www.godgeleerdheid.vu.nl/nl/onderzoek/instituten-en-centra/eep-talstra-centre-for-bible-and-computer/index.asp>`_.

-Thanks to Martijn Naaijer and Gino Kalkman for first experiments with LAF-Fabric.
+Thanks to Martijn Naaijer and Gino Kalkman for first and on-going experiments with LAF-Fabric.

 History
 =======

+**2014-07-31**
+Publication of the ETCBC4 dataset in `DANS-EASY <http://www.persistent-identifier.nl/?identifier=urn%3Anbn%3Anl%3Aui%3A13-048i-71>`_.

 **2014-02-16**
 A new github repository,